 FREQUENTLY ASKED QUESTIONSQ: Do I have to be a CAA member to submit a proposal?

 A: All conference participants (presenters, chairs, discussants) must be CAA members to participate in the annual conference.
 A CAA member ID number will be requested for all conference participants in the online submission form.
 However, if you do not have all CAA ID numbers available for participants, you may enter them when you obtain them.
 If you are not a member of CAA at the time you submit the proposal, you will not be prevented from submitting.
 If you are not a member of CAA at the time you submit the proposal, you can still submit—email CAA Membership Services at firstname.lastname@example.org or call them directly at 212-392-4430 and they can create a temporary CAA account number so that you can move forward with your submission.
 You may work on the submission in stages until the proposal deadline.
+Please note the new member may not sync to the submissions portal until the next business day.

 Q: Is CAA membership required to participate on a CAA session?